orel33/local-mail-agent/README.md

 Let's assume that the Docker container is already running on the `ssss` machine and that we are connected to the `cccc` machine, which may be `ssss` itself.
-Now, let's send an email from `toto@pouet.com` to `tutu@pouet.com` from this machine.
+Now, let's send an email from `toto@pouet.com` to `tutu@pouet.com`.
 For this demo, we just use a Telnet session (by hand) that connects to the SMTP server (`ssss:1025`).
 In this case, we use an unsecured connection without any authentication.

 Here is the log of this Telnet session.
 The symbols `>` and `<` are used to distinguish between lines of text sent or received over the network.